Aim

 A224-rgp120 transiently produced using the selected MGAT1- CHO cell line or parental CHO-S cells was characterized by MALDI-TOF mass spectroscopy to detail glycan composition.
 MGAT1-deficiency resulted in rgp120 containing >99% oligomannose glycans compared to only 25% when produced in CHO-S cells.

 The homogeneity of glycosylation resulting from MGAT1-deficiency also positively impacted purification.
-The rgp120 in the RV144 HIV clinical trial showed extensive net charge heterogeneity that required immuno-affinity chromatography for purification greatly reducing yield and increasing
+The rgp120 in the RV144 HIV clinical trial showed extensive net charge heterogeneity that necessitated the use of immuno-affinity chromatography for purification greatly reducing yield and increasing manufacturing complexity. rgp120 produced by MGAT1-deficient cells was secreted at high titers with homogeneous glycosylation allowing for purification using more conventional chromatography.

-Figure 2: MGAT1-deficient CHO Cells Produce rgp120 Containing >99% Oligomannose Glycans
+MGAT1-Deficient CHO Cells Produce rgp120 Containing >99% Oligomannose Glycans

+Figure 2.
 Purified rgp120 from the selected CHO MGAT1- cell line or the parental CHO-S cell line were analyzed via MALDI-TOF mass spectroscopy.

-MGAT1-deficiency Produces rgp120 With Improved Binding to Multiple bN-mAbs
+MGAT1-Deficiency Produces rgp120 with Improved Binding to Multiple bN-mAbs

 Binding of rgp120 produced in CHO-S or MGAT1- CHO cells to a panel of bN-mAbs was assessed via fluorescence immunoassay.3 All but a single antibody had modest to significant improvements in binding to rgp120 produced in the MGAT-deficient cells.
 These results suggest that altering glycosylation while leaving the amino acid sequence unchanged can positively impact bN-mAb binding.
 Examination of the effects of oligomannose engineering on in vivo immunogenicity and vaccine efficacy are critical next steps.